All Episodes

 a giant fireball.
 You can probably picture it right, the

-huge white cloud and then two streamers of smoke curling
+huge white cloud, and then two streamers of smoke curling

 away from one another, out and down a big y

-and the clear blue sky.
+in the clear blue sky.
 To the people in the

-grandstand and watch it on TV, it wasn't clear what
+grandstand and watch it on TV.
+It wasn't clear what

 they were seeing.
 Was this the thing that always happened?

-was silent, and then my.
+was silent, and then my controllers.

-Controllers here looking very carefully at the situation.
+Here looking very carefully at the situation.

 Obviously a major malfunction.